naomiyaki/kamajii/README.md

 There are [plenty of great Electron starter kits](https://github.com/sindresorhus/awesome-electron#boilerplates) out there already, but Electron and the world of bundlers move fast.
 I made this one specifically to work with Parcel 2, which has little documentation on getting started with Electron.
 So if you're doing that, I hope this repo and the documentation are a helpful guide for you 💖

 ## 🚚 Version Caveats
 This repo has been built and tested to create/run a functioning Electron 9 app with React.
-However, Parcel 2 is still in alpha and has a few warnings and missing features which I'll go over below, so this package is in alpha too.
+However, Parcel 2 is still in beta and has a few warnings and missing features which I'll go over below, so consider this package is in beta too.
 I am also still learning how Parcel's new configurations work with Electron.
-I'll try to update Kamajii as Parcel 2 reaches beta/final release.
+I'll try to update Kamajii as Parcel 2 reaches additional betas/final release.

-While you might not be looking to use an alpha bundler in your project right now, I hope this repo will serve as a sample guide for seting up Parcel 2 with Electron as it evolves.
+While you might not be looking to use a pre-release bundler in your project right now, I hope this repo will serve as a sample guide for seting up Parcel 2 with Electron as it evolves.

 I used "2020" in the name because I think it's important to be very deliberate about the timeline for any kind of boilerplate code (especially JS).
 As of Summer 2020, it's very up-to-date 🎃.
 If you're reading this a year out or more (or 1+ versions of Electron), it might be time to start fresh with today's modules, or seek out a newer boilerplate.